rtrppl/orgrr/readme.md

 Probably.
 The way how org-roam v1 operated really resonated for me.
 I liked the idea of my notes being a collection of many small text files.
 The mandatory use of org-id in org-roam v2 made it challenging to understand where links in the notes would be ultimately direct to.
 A potential conversion to Markdown or something else would also be much harder - in short (and I might be wrong on this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering no additional benefit for my personal use-case.

 If you don't like orgrr but are interested in similar note-taking systems, you may want to check out [org-roam](https://www.orgroam.com), [Denote](https://github.com/protesilaos/denote) or [ZK](https://github.com/localauthor/zk).
-If you like org-roam v2 but need a speedier solution, [org-node](https://github.com/meedstrom/org-node) appears to be a much that.
+If you like org-roam v2 but need a speedier solution, [org-node](https://github.com/meedstrom/org-node) appears to be a that.
 Also, [minaduki](https://github.com/kisaragi-hiu/minaduki) is a seemingly well-maintained real (fork) of org-roam v1, if that is what you are looking for.
 There is at least one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only discovered after orgrr was done.
 Another interesting project with a (very) long history is [howm](https://github.com/kaorahi/howm), which also can be set to use rg (see [here](https://leahneukirchen.org/blog/archive/2022/03/note-taking-in-emacs-with-howm.html)).

+If you want to built your own note-taking system you might want to take a look at [indexed](https://github.com/meedstrom/indexed/) by the author of the above mentioned **org-node**.

 - But you could have continued to use org-roam v1!